-So, 1 week later, they think “maybe I might want to keep that black sweater”.
+So, a week later, they think “maybe I might want to keep that black sweater”.
 And then 3 weeks later they think, “Maybe I will lose the weight to squeeze back into that skirt.”

 Little by little, they take the items out of the donation bags and bring them back into their closets (I’ve seen this happen way too many times, and it’s so disappointing).

-And honestly, if you’re super short on time and only have 5 minutes — just do steps 1 and 5.
+If you’re super short on time and only have 5 minutes — just do steps 1 and 5.
 It will still leave your closet in better shape than it was when you started and get some of that unneeded stuff out of your way.

-Plus, if you do steps 1 and 5 often enough, you’ll eventually end up with a clutter-free closet full of only items you need, wear, want, and love!
+Plus, if you do steps 1 and 5 often enough, you’ll eventually end up with a clutter-free closet full of only the items you need, wear, want, and love!

 Still looking for more?
 Here’s a link to ALLLL the posts I’ve written on clothes clutter!